codecentric/movie-database-node/README.md

 This will automatically add encrypt your key and add it to the `.travis.yml`.
 Theoretically, you could also encrypt the key and add it manually to the `.travis.yml` (just leave out the `--add` in the above command), but that didn't work for me.
+For more information, take a look at the documented script [scripts/deploy-to-heroku.sh](scripts/deploy-to-heroku.sh).

 ## Documentation